bloominstituteoftechnology/CS-Build-Week-1/objectives/react-canvas-anim/README.md

 ## Objectives

-* Learn about double buffering and why it is useful
-* Learn to integrate double-buffer animation into a React canvas app
 * Implement a React canvas app with animated canvas
 * Animate a pixel across the screen

-## Double Buffering

-There's a technique that's commonly used in graphics programming called *double buffering*.
-This is when we display one buffer to the user, but do work on one that's hidden from sight.
-In this way, the user doesn't see the buffer being generated, they only see the one that was previously completed.

-When we're done doing work on the hidden buffer, we *page flip* and show the hidden buffer to the user.
-Then the previously-displayed buffer becomes the new hidden buffer, and work begins again.

-There are multiple benefits to this approach.

-One is that the user doesn't see the work being progressively completed.
-From their perspective, the work is suddenly done as soon as the page flips.

-Another is that the program can use the previous buffer (i.e. the one that is currently being displayed) as a source for material to perform calculations to produce the next buffer.
-This is particularly beneficial where you need to produce a completely new output based on the complete previous output.
-If you were to only use a single buffer, you'd have to overwrite the pixels as you went, and this might affect the outcome of the subsequent pixels in an undesirable way.

-Also note that this approach is vaguely reminiscent of the Model and View in the MVC pattern where the Model is manipulated then displayed by the View.

 ## React and Animated Canvases